-The long-term agreement between the company and EGAT allows the electricity produced to be priced based on natural gas prices and exchange rates.
+The long-term agreement between the company and EGAT allows the electricity produced to be priced based on fixed formula of calculation.
 The sale unit price increases at the time when EGAT's demand for electricity is high.
-Electricity sold to the companies in the KSL Group is priced at the same rate as that sold to EGAT.
+Electricity sold to the companies in the KSL Group is priced at equivalent rate as that sold to EGAT.